gregwell/gregwell/README.md

 # Hi, I'm Grzegorz 👋

 UPDATE: Ops!
 This page is out of date.
-I'm working on project that has to be private right now.
+I'm working on a project that has to be private right now.
 For more info contact me directly via LinkedIn or Email

 I'm making my best effort to start thinking in JavaScript! (from mid-January)